|SCIENTIFIC DISCIPLINARY SECTOR||L-LIN/21|

 Toscano (2014) serves as a general introduction to the topics dealt with in this part of the course.
 Some chapters from Garzaniti et al. (2013) and/or Conte (2006) will be assigned as supplementary readings.
 Saronne & Alberti (2002) is recommended, too, as an overview of all the questions related to this part of the program.

-Office hours: Thursdays, from 15:00 hrs, after Russian Linguistics classes.
-Students are kindly requested to agree an appointment beforehand, via email.
+Office hours: Thursdays, from 17:00 hrs, after Russian Linguistics classes.
+Students are kindly requested to agree an appointment (possibly in other days/times) beforehand, via email.
+For updates on office hours please check the instructor's page (under Further information) on DLCM website.

 The exam is oral.
 In the first part of the exam the student will be required an analysis of a short excerpt from a text in Old Church Slavonic. a time slot of about 20 minutes will be provided for completing the analysis before presenting it to the instructor.
 During this part of the exam, the handbook, as well as the dictionary, can be used to prepare the required analysis.
 An example of the analysis required at the exam (morphological analysis of the text word by word and comment on the phenomena of phonetic change, e.g. palatalizations, reflexes of apophonic alternations in flexion , etc.) will be provided in the final classes of the course.
 In the second part of the exam the student will be presented with a bilet containing 5 random questions to answer; a few minutes to prepare the answers will be allowed; no texbook or othe materials can be used during this part of the exam.
 A list of the random questions that will be contained in the bilety will be available beforehand.